 A Force More Powerful

-A documentary series on one of the 20th century’s most important and least-known stories: how nonviolent power overcame oppression and authoritarian rule.
+A documentary series on one of the 20th centuryโs most important and least-known stories: how nonviolent power overcame oppression and authoritarian rule.
 It includes six cases of movements, and each case is approximately 30 minutes long.
 (India, USA, South Africa, Denmark, Poland and Chile).
+The film is available to watch in many different languages.

 In 1989 a dispute over the redevelopment of the Old Swan Brewery on the Sacred Grounds of the Waugul, Kings Park, Perth convulsed the politics of Western Australia.
 Its lessons are important for all who are concerned about Aboriginal rights and culture, the environment, the progressive role of Trade Unions, the integrity of the Labor Party and the social/spiritual activities of the Churches.
 Made as a campaign film, Always Was Always Will Be, is a visually rich account of this historically important struggle over a sacred site, giving an insight into the living culture and beliefs of urban Aboriginal people in Western Australia.